CE Marking Translation Services

 Formerly called an EC mark, CE first signified “Communauté Européenne”, “Comunidad Europea”, “Comunidade Europeia” and “Comunità Europea”, meaning “European Community” CE now stands for “Conformité Européenne,” which is French for “European Conformity.”
 CE Marking also is sometimes referred to as a European Trade Passport since it allows companies to freely sell their products throughout European markets.

 CE Marking is not a sign of quality, but rather relates to safety.
 CE Marking signifies a harmonized level of safety required to be sold throughout the European Union.
 CE Marking confirms that a product, device or machine conforms to European safety, public health, environmental and consumer protection standards.
+Language Scientific specializes in consulting on your CE Marking translation needs.

 CE Marking is required for 28 EU member states and the EFTA (European Free Trade Association) countries Iceland, Norway and Liechtenstein.
 CE Marking is also mandatory for all products made in outside countries that sell in the European Economic Area (EEA).